cadet/CADET-Core/doc/developer_guide/build_options.rst

 This way, it is possible to go through the code line by line and to set breakpoints in an IDE such as MS Visual Studio.
 Additionally, the ``DEBUG`` build will print additional information during the simulation, such as the current step size and time point of the simulation.

-The ``RELEASE`` build compiles optimized code and should be used to actually use CADET for simulations.
+The ``RELEASE`` build compiles optimized code and should be used to actually use CADET-Core for simulations.

 The ``RELEASE_with_Debug_Info`` build compiles optimized code but some debug information will still be printed.